 Computers have revolutionized not only our day-to-day lives, but the ways in which things of all kinds are designed.
 Through simulation and modeling, we can maximize performance, look for hidden trouble spots, and even find new ideas.
 Particle accelerators — among the most complex and in some cases among the largest high-tech items ever built — were early beneficiaries of computerized analysis, and today these tools have become indispensable.

-In LBNL’s Accelerator Technology and Applied Physics Division, simulation efforts are coalescing, interacting, and finding synergies through the Berkeley Lab Accelerator Simulation Toolkit (BLAST) Program.
+In LBNL’s Accelerator Technology and Applied Physics Division, simulation efforts are coalescing, interacting, and finding synergies through the Beam, Plasma & Accelerator Simulation Toolkit (BLAST) Program.
 These efforts involve deep collaboration among physicists, applied mathematicians, and computer scientists.
 The results benefit a wide variety of fields extending across much of the DOE Office of Science research portfolio and beyond.

 Accelerators are key to exploring the fundamental nature of the universe, but today they do far more.
 The particle and photon beams that they provide have become tools for many other fields of science and technology, and practical applications have co-evolved with the machines themselves and improve our day-to-day lives in a great many ways.
 Using computational techniques to build better accelerators has broad benefits to the research community and thence to society.